changeworld/azure-docs.ja-jp/articles/service-fabric/service-fabric-capacity-planning.md

 <properties
-   pageTitle="Service Fabric アプリの容量計画 | Microsoft Azure"
-   description="Service Fabric アプリケーションに必要なコンピューティング ノードの数を特定する方法について説明します。" services="service-fabric"
-   documentationCenter=".net"
-   authors="mani-ramaswamy"
+   pageTitle="Capacity planning for Service Fabric apps | Microsoft Azure" description="Describes how to identify the number of compute nodes required for a Service Fabric application" services="service-fabric" documentationCenter=".net" authors="mani-ramaswamy"